Canadian Gearhead is hiring writers and other freelance positions!

 Fox 2.0 Coilover Overview:

-The 2.0 coilover is meant to be Fox’s entry level suspension option.
+The 2.0 coilover is meant to be Fox’s entry-level suspension option.
 Not everyone can justify spending the money for fully adjustable, large body, remote reservoir shocks.
 Fox’s 2.0 series seems to fit comfortably in the middle between the big boy systems and simply upgrading your shocks (while keeping your stock springs).

 The pricing for these is quite good, considering what you get.
 They’re a few hundred more than a Toytec/Bilstein kit, and a few hundred less than any comparable option from other companies like Icon, King, or even Fox themselves.